rclone/rclone/docs/content/commands/rclone_mount.md

 can't use retries in the same way without making local copies of the uploads.
 This might happen in the future, but for the moment rclone mount won't do that, so will be less reliable than the rclone command.

+### Filters ###

+Note that all the rclone filters can be used to select a subset of the files to be visible in the mount.

 ### Bugs ###